-3 Class Hours 2 Lab Hours 4 Quarter Credit Hours Prerequisite: RS 375 about community resources to support accessibility and independent living and how accessible living and workspaces are developed for those with disabilities.
+3 Class Hours 2 Lab Hours 4 Quarter Credit Hours Prerequisite: RS 375

+This course will introduce students to the concepts of universal design and environmental accessibility, including accessibility in the college setting, home, employment setting and the community at large.
+Students will also learn about community resources to support accessibility and independent living and how accessible living and workspaces are developed for those with disabilities.
 Content will include exploration of the use of low tech and high-tech devices and will include cost analysis and potential funding options.